MariahannaV/AWSCC-CodeQuest-UI-UX/submissions/exercises/day05.md

 Ready to include your output for **Day 5**?
 Let the customization begin! 🚀✨

+_________________
+**My Input:**
+- Link to own file: https://www.figma.com/file/vFoseR5Oafc38gcHA7UiZX/AWSCC-Figma-Workshop%3A-Advance-(Community)?type=design&node-id=5%3A33&mode=design&t=QrzAJh5JttZ3DZB6-1
+- Brief Explanation:
+  > I was delayed in doing this exercise because of my busy schedule, but as I go back to figma and learned more about its other tools I became more determined in completing the exercises consecutively without fail.
+This day's exercise was fun, easy, and compehensive!

 <!-- You may now delete and modify the content of this file -->